 This day is all about experiencing New York City at it’s best: pizza, history, and iconic views.

 Day 2: The Intellectual / The PartierThis day involves walking through some historic neighborhoods before taking in some culture via films and books.
 For those into partying, you’ll still want to walk the High Line, experience Greenwich Village as well as explore Chelsea, which has some of New York’s best nightlife.

-Stop in Chelsea Market for a delicious brunch in any of the stalls before walking around chic Chelsea.
+Stop in Chelsea for a delicious brunch in any of the stalls before walking around chic Chelsea.
 This area, which used to be the meatpacking district, has great boutique shopping and antique shopping.
 Click for your Chelsea brunch guide!

 Walk towards the iconic Washington Square Park (next to New York University).
 People watch & play a chess game before walking up to Union Square, which has a great weekend farmer’s market in addition to normal shopping.
 Stop in the Strand, one of New York’s best independent bookstores.
 For dinner, you have so many great options from Japanese to vegan to pizza.
 Enjoy!

 Note: It shouldn’t take long to walk (maybe 1 hour from Chelsea market down to the Union Square), so you should have plenty of time left for museum-going or must-sees (e.g. Top of the Rock) if you set out early.
 Personally, I’d skip the Top of the Rock if you go to a rooftop bar.

 If chic cocktail bars aren’t your thing, New York has a lot to offer in terms of alternative culture.
-Check out the IFC movie theatre for rare indie movies or Comedy Cellar for late night laughs (beware of the drink minimum).
+Check out the IFC movie theatre for rare indie movies or Comedy Cellar for late-night laughs (beware of the drink minimum).

-Day 3: The Iconic
+Day 3: Iconic New York

 For lunch, eat at Shake Shack with the rest of Manhattan in Bryant Park.
-(Dress warm in winter since there’s no seating!).
+(Dress warmly in winter since there’s no seating!).
 In Bryant Park, you can watch people ice skate in winter while you eat!
 Nearby, I have a soft spot for browsing the giant Macy’s in Herald Square.

 Dinner doesn’t need to be expensive to be good.
 Go to Halal Guys for cheap/delicious take-out chicken and rice, Pio Pio for fantastic Peruvian food, or Empanada Mama for empanadas.
 After dinner, watch the sunset and take in the incredible skyline (with a cocktail in hand) at the Pod 39 Rooftop.

 Enjoy the bright lights of Times Square at night.
 (Trust me, it’s like daytime.)
 If you’re on a budget, I like to head to Hell’s Kitchen for more budget drinks and late-night snacks.

-Day 4: The Classic
+Day 4: The Perfect Classic NYC Itinerary

 Pick up a bagel with lox from Zabar’s or get a boozy brunch at Calle Ocho.
 To be honest, anywhere with a good bagel and a coffee should work as long as it’s not Dunkin Donuts.

 Head to Central Park.
 I recommend finding the Belvedere Castle, the Bethesda Terrace, Sheep Meadow for lazy picnics, and the Boathouse.
 If you’re a runner, I strongly recommend trying to run the Reservoir one morning.
-In summer, check the Summerstage program ahead for free music shows!

 For a nicer modern meal, visit the Thalia or the Russian Tea Room.
 For a casual, very New York meal, try a (famous) NYC hot dog?
 Don’t buy it from a cart; Only buy from Gray’s Papaya with a smoothie like a local.
 Have the real New York famous cheesecake at Junior’s for dessert.